Jenna Bush Hager announces her pregnancy on NBC

-NEW YORK (Reuters) - Former U.S. President George W. Bush and wife, Laura Bush, are going to become grandparents in 2013.
+NEW YORK, Dec 12 (Reuters) - Former U.S. President George W. Bush and wife, Laura Bush, are going to become grandparents in 2013.

 The presidential couple’s daughter, Jenna Bush Hager, 31, an NBC “Today” show correspondent, told the morning show Wednesday that she is pregnant with her first child, due in the new year.